netzero-labs/netzero-labs/docs/diagnostics/Powerwall3.md

    Wi-Fi access requires this permission), **Local Network** / **Nearby devices**, and **Camera** (when using QR codes).

 2. Make sure you are on your home Wi-Fi network before connecting to the TeslaPW Wi-Fi network.
-   The TeslaPW network does not have internet access, so phones will sometimes switch cellular data and interfere with the connection.
+   The TeslaPW network does not have internet access, so phones will sometimes switch to cellular data and interfere with the connection.
+You can temporarily turn on **Airplane Mode** to avoid that problem.

 3. **Verify Wi-Fi credentials**
    - Try connecting to the TeslaPW network directly through your phone’s Wi-Fi settings.